Accoya® Wood - Architect Inspiration

 Identified as the “Building of the Year” by ArchDaily in 2011 and one of the top 20 most visited Archdaily projects in 2014, the Moses Bridge project has become the most popular Accoya® project of all time.

-Explore 14 stunning examples of exterior wooden cladding from building projects around the world, including hardwood cladding examples with imagery.
+Explore 14 stunning examples of exterior wooden cladding from building projects around the world, including timber cladding examples with imagery.

 Decking is an ideal solution for both garden and commercial projects.
 Timber decking can be used to create balconies, walkways, maximise the use of sloping sites as well as low maintenance solution for outdoor spaces.

 As a result of increasing global population and consumption, and a linear make-take-waste economy, our planet is over exploited resulting in depletion of the world natural resources, a huge waste problem, toxic emissions and ultimately global warming.